 Let’s pretend we have a very generous bookmaker who doesn’t take commission and an eight-runner race where all of the horses are equal.
 They would all be priced at odds of 8.00 (or 7/1) as they would each have a 1 in 8 chance of winning.
 That’s the bookmaker’s book balanced – he has the race covered.

 However, if one of those horses gets withdrawn, there are only 7 horses left in the race.
 Presuming they all still have the same equal chance of winning, that chance is now 1 in 7.
 In this case, the bookie must reduce the odds to 6/1 or 7.00 to keep his book square.

 What the bookie actually does is apply a Reduction Factor to avoid doing complex calculations every time.
 The Reduction Factor (also called a Rule 4 Reduction) is decided based on the price of the withdrawn horse.
-OddsMonkey Premium members can check out this guide for more information.
-They can also use our handy calculator to recalculate bets if needed.
+The purpose of the rule is to ensure fairness and to adjust the odds to reflect the changed circumstances.

-That’s a basic introduction to non runners in horse racing and how a withdrawal might affect your bets.
+That’s a basic introduction to non-runners in horse racing and how a withdrawal might affect your bets.
 OddsMonkey Premium members can get support on this topic and everything else matched betting-related in our sports betting guides and in our matched betting blog.